TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 ● Raspberry Pi 4: Executes Simultaneous Localization and Mapping (SLAM), global positioning, path planning, and environmental mapping using Robot Operating System (ROS).
 It collects sensor data from the LiDAR and RealSense camera to build a real-time occupancy map and fuses this with inertial and odometric feedback.

-● ATMega 2560: Processes velocity commands from the Pi, translates them to motor driver signals, and uses encoder feedback with Hall effect sensors to maintain precise wheel speed and direction.
+● Arduino Advanced Technology megaAVR (ATMega) 2560: Processes velocity commands from the Pi, translates them to motor driver signals, and uses encoder feedback with Hall effect sensors to maintain precise wheel speed and direction.

 ● SLAM and Path Planning: Real-Time Appearance-Based Mapping (RTAB-Map) provides a ROS-based SLAM solution.
 Navigation is guided using A* or Dijkstra's algorithm on a dynamic occupancy grid.
 These methods will rely on the LiDAR and RealSeanse depth camera for accuracy and fuctionality.